 Benign tumours are more common than cancer of the bones.
-These are a few common types of benign bone tumours:
+These include:

-- Non-ossifying fibroma is a single bone tumour found mostly in the long bones of children.
+- Non-ossifying fibroma - a single bone tumour found mostly in the long bones of children.
 It does not usually cause symptoms.

-- Osteochondroma is a tumour in areas of bone and cartilage, more common in people under age 20.
+- Osteochondroma - a tumour in areas of bone and cartilage, more common in people under age 20.

-- Giant cell tumour is a benign tumour, typically affecting the leg (malignant types of this tumour are uncommon).
+- Giant cell tumour - a benign tumour, typically affecting the leg (malignant types of this tumour are uncommon).

-- Osteoblastoma is a single tumour that occurs in the spine and long bones, mostly in young adults.
+- Osteoblastoma - a single tumour that occurs in the spine and long bones, mostly in young adults.